pierroberto/blog/README.md

 # Blog

 This is an example of blog developed in Angular.
-It has not db and it has been used `angular-in-memory-web-api` in order to keep temporary data.
-You can read posts added if you are an anonymous user.
-You can login as author with either one of this accounts.
+It has no db and it has been used `angular-in-memory-web-api` in order to keep temporary data.
+If you are an anonymous user you can only read the posts added.
+You can login as author with either one of following accounts:

 | Username | Password |
 | -------- | -------- |